 As the island looked very appealing, my friends and I decided to pay a visit to it in the evening.
 We used our little motorboat and managed not to sink it on the way to shore (a huge success, if you imagine six people huddled together in a tiny boat).
 We did some hiking around, searching for anything resembling a path through the granite rocks and lush vegetation.
 We also experienced one of the most colorful sunsets of our whole trip.

-My Isola di Spargi will always remain fresh in my mind, not only thanks to the island’s sheer beauty but also since it was the first time for me to sleep on a boat somewhere other than a harbour.
-It was a funny experience, since the boat kept moving up and down with the waves and never really settled down.
+My Isola di Spargi will always remain fresh in my mind, not only thanks to the island’s sheer beauty but also since it was the first time for me to sleep on a boat somewhere other than a harbor.
+It was a funny experience since the boat kept moving up and down with the waves and never really settled down.
 Combined with the small rooms on board, I felt pretty nervous and kept waking up all night long.

 02| Isola Di Budelli